Online appointment system

-An online appointment system is now operational for all appointments made for the period 1st September onwards for consular activities (in particular for biometric passport applications) and for visas (exclusively by appointment).
+An online appointment system is operational for all appointments for consular activities (in particular for biometric passport and e-ID applications) and for visas (only after submitting form on VisaOnWeb).

-All appointments from 01.09.2019 should be made online, except for consular emergencies (e.g. some provisional passports) and appointments with the Consul for nationality or civil status acts (email@example.com).
+All appointments should be made online, except for consular emergencies (e.g. some provisional passports) and appointments with the Consul for nationality or civil status acts (firstname.lastname@example.org).

 Before making your appointment, please check our website to see which documents to bring.

-Drop-in counter service has been temporarily suspended during the Covid-19 pandemic.
+Due to the COVID-19 pandemic, our drop-in counter service has been temporarily suspended

 A. What services are offered by Belgian consular officers?